 Disaster Restoration and Mold Removal

-Commercial Air Scrubbers use HEPA filtration to clean the air.
-Some air purifiers do have HEPA or other high efficiency filters, however.
-But, even those aren’t still very different from air scrubbers.
-Air scrubbers are generally used in more industrial situations like removing mold from a home or business, or to deal with smoke and water damage following a fire.
+Air scrubbers are generally used in commercial situations like removing mold from a home or business, or to deal with smoke and water damage following a fire.

-Since air scrubbers are used in such environments, they don’t need to be, and in general aren’t, quiet.
+Since air scrubbers are used in such environments, they don’t need to be, and in general aren’t, quiet or very aesthetically pleasing.
 They’re also built with the rigors of constant operation in mind, usually housed in a tough plastic case and often one with wheels.

 Air purifiers are meant to be used inside a home or business when it is occupied.
 They are engineered to run quietly and to fit in to their surroundings.

 How Does An Air Scrubber Relate To A Negative Air Machine?

 The term negative air machine is often incorrectly used interchangeably with air scrubber.
 While they share many similarities, they are not the same.
 All commercial air scrubbers are negative air machines as they both operate on the principle of negative air pressure.
 Both also employ filters to remove impurities in the air.

 As far as differences go, negative air machines are generally larger and not as feature rich.
 Their size and weight makes them suitable for very large jobs where the unit is intended to be stationary most of the time.
 As moving the unit can require several workers, their often employed on jobs where there is a larger staff present.